-This article aims to identify the resource requirement for programming $\class{QNC}$ circuits, \ie, quantum circuits that have poly-logarithmic depth \cite{Arora2009} and bounded fan-in gates.
-Our discussion focuses on a representative quantum circuit architecture -- the brickwork circuit \cite{Haferkamp2022, Belkinetal2024, Zhao_2024, HuangLearnShallowCircuit2024, Yang_2025} with local unitary gates, in the large qubit number regime.
-We quantify the overall gate complexity of preparing and executing the program using the best-known universal unitary programming scheme \cite{YuxiangOptimal2020}.
-Building upon the constructive techniques employed in \cite{YuxiangOptimal2020, Gschwendtner2021programmabilityof}, we give a tight lower bound for the worst-case program cost requirement, as a refinement of the previous results \cite{Kubicki2019, YuxiangOptimal2020, Gschwendtner2021programmabilityof} in the low-depth regime.
-A straightforward counting argument of the covering net of all $\class{QNC}$ brickwork circuit asymptotically saturates this lower bound.
-Simple as it is, we give a complete depiction of the (quantum) storage complexity of programming low-depth brickwork circuits.
+This article aims to identify the resource requirements for programming $\class{QNC}$ circuits, \ie, quantum circuits with polylogarithmic depth \cite{Arora2009} and bounded-fan-in gates.
+This gives rise to a fundamental yet representative quantum circuit architecture -- the brickwork circuit \cite{Haferkamp2022, Belkinetal2024, Zhao_2024, HuangLearnShallowCircuit2024, Yang_2025}, which consists of local unitary gates with restricted connectivity.
+This architecture closely reflects the physical constraints of NISQ devices.
+Many near-term quantum algorithms are developed with $\mathsf{QNC}$ brickwork circuits.
+Representative examples include the Variational Quantum Algorithms \cite{Cerezo_2021}, random unitaries \cite{Brand_o_2016, schuster2025randomunitariesextremelylow}, and quantum algorithms that efficiently solve the 2D Hidden Linear Function problem \cite{Bravyi2018}.
+We quantify the overall circuit complexity of preparing and executing the program using the best-known MO universal unitary programming scheme \cite{YuxiangOptimal2020}.
+Building on the constructive techniques employed in \cite{YuxiangOptimal2020, Gschwendtner2021programmabilityof}, we provide a tight lower bound for the worst-case program cost requirement, as a refinement of the previous results \cite{Kubicki2019, YuxiangOptimal2020, Gschwendtner2021programmabilityof} in the low-depth regime.
+A straightforward counting argument of the covering net for all $\class{QNC}$ brickwork circuits asymptotically matches this lower bound.
+Simple as it is, this argument provides a complete characterization of the quantum-storage complexity of programming low-depth brickwork circuits.
 Our main results are summarized as follows: